EmmaLawlor/Quizzy-Rascal/README.md

 #### As the Site Owner I Want to:
 - Present a fun, interactive music quiz to the user.
 - Provide the user with instructions/rules for playing the quiz.
-- Give feedback to user when answer is selected, displaying both correct and incorrect options.
+- Give feedback to the user when an answer is selected, displaying both correct and incorrect options.
-- Display user's current score throughout the running of the quiz.
+- Display the user's current score throughout the running of the quiz.

 #### As the Site User I Want to:
 - Play a fun and easy to use quiz to test music knowledge.
-- Progress easily and intuitively through the quiz, with the option of returning to the homescreen at any point.
+- Progress easily and intuitively through the quiz, with the option of returning to the home screen at any point.
-- Be informed whether chosen answer was correct or incorrect when selected.
+- Be informed whether a chosen answer was correct or incorrect when selected.
 - Be aware of current score while progressing through the quiz.

 ### Design Choices